-'Child abuse, neglect and exploitation' is a generic term encompassing all ill treatment of children, including serious physical and sexual assault as well as cases where the standard of care does not adequately support the child's health (physical or mental) or development needs.
+'Child Abuse and neglect' is a generic term encompassing all ill treatment of children, including serious physical and sexual assault as well as cases where the standard of care does not adequately support the child's health (physical or mental) or development needs.
 The impact of witnessing the ill treatment of others may also cause harm to the child.
 Children may be abused or neglected through the infliction of harm or through the failure to act to prevent harm.
-Child sexual and child criminal exploitation are forms of child abuse.